 Doesn’t the OECD know about the severe restrictions on freedom of movement imposed by Israeli checkpoints and bypass roads, to the extent that Palestinians cannot easily reach their place of work or their farmlands, or even access the meagre healthcare facilities, and both Arab Christians and Muslims are prevented from visiting their holy places?

 Isn’t the OECD aware of the torture and ill-treatment of Palestinians held in Israeli jails and detention centres, the widespread denial of children’s rights.and Israel’s refusal to allow Palestinian refugees the right of return?

 Israel’s contemptuous disregard of international law, UN declarations and normal codes of conduct shows that it is not the slightest bit committed to the “attainment of the purposes of the United Nations”.
 Thanks to its never-ending aggression, the persistent expansion of its borders and refusal to end its illegal occupation, Israel has miserably – many would say purposely – failed to establish “peaceful and harmonious relations” with its closest neighbours.
 It regularly violates Lebanese and Palestinian airspace and makes armed incursions into Gaza whenever the mood takes it.

-It has made no contribution whatever to the economic expansion of non-member countries and no attempt to abolish obstacles to the exchange of goods and services or enable the liberalisation of capital movements.
-On the contrary, it has used unrestrained military might to wreck and ruin its neighbours' prospects and reduce them to permanent poverty.
+It has made no contribution whatsoever to the economic expansion of non-member countries and no attempt to abolish obstacles to the exchange of goods and services or enable the liberalization of capital movements.
+On the contrary, it has used unrestrained military might to wreck and ruin its neighbours’ prospects and reduce them to permanent poverty.

 The OECD surely knows these things.